Hackmacha007/audio/Advanced-Features.md

     audio.isPlaying(0);        Can include output number 0 or 1

     Modes:
     Default: Uses the same timer and pins as regular mode with complimentary output
     MODE2: Uses two 16-bit timers and up to 4 pins

     Usage:
     16kHz-20kHz sample rate recommended
-    Memory buffer can be increased for improved performance Sounds played together should be of the same sample rate Uncomment the define in TMRpcm.h to enable multi mode
+    Memory buffer can be increased for improved performance Sounds played together should be of the same sample rate Uncomment the define in pcmConfig.h to enable multi mode The audio.speakerPin2 variable must be set in 4-pin mode to select the additional timer/pins to be used.

     Modes Simplified:

     Normal mode ( 2 pins, one track)	    ( 1 or 2 speakers)
     Normal mode Stereo ( 2 pins, one track) ( 2 Speakers, non complimentary (pin to ground) ) Normal MODE2 Stereo (4 pins, one track) ( 4 Speakers OR Complimentary output (pin-to-pin) with 2 Speakers)

     Multi mode ( 2 pins, two tracks )	    ( 1 or 2 speakers)
     Multi mode Stereo ( 4 pins, 2 tracks)   ( 2 or 4 speakers, non complimentary)
     Multi MODE2 (4 pins, 2 tracks)          ( 2 complimentary, or 4 non complimentary)

+    Note: All 4-pin modes require a board with two or more 16-bit timers.

 ### **Stereo and 16-Bit Playback**
    These modes require additional resources and processing power since double the data must be read from the SD card.